0xdnL/notable-notes/notes/bash redirects.md

 &[FILEDESCRIPTOR]     # reference to value of filedescriptor

-n>&                  # duplicates stdout to file descriptor n n<&                  # duplicates stdin from file descriptor n n>&m                 # file descriptor n is made to be a copy of the output file descriptor n<&m                 # file descriptor n is made to be a copy of the input file descriptor &>FILE               # directs stdout and standard error to FILE
+n>&                  # duplicates STDOUT to file descriptor n n<&                  # duplicates STDIN from file descriptor n n>&m                 # file descriptor n is made to be a copy of the output file descriptor n<&m                 # file descriptor n is made to be a copy of the input file descriptor &>FILE               # directs STDOUT and standard error to FILE

-<&-                  # closes the stdin
+<&-                  # closes the STDIN
->&-                  # closes the stdout
+>&-                  # closes the STDOUT
 n>&-                 # closes the ouput from FILE descriptor n n<&-                 # closes the input from FILE descripor n